Hazzemm/Backend-Projects/README.md

 # Backend-Projects
-This repository contains a collection of my backend projects developed using Node.js, Express, and MongoDB.
-Each project is organized in a separate folder, showcasing different functionalities and implementations, including RESTful APIs, CRUD operations and more Feel free to explore the code and contributions!
+This repository contains a collection of backend projects showcasing my expertise in developing backend applications using Node.js, Express, and MongoDB.
+Each project demonstrates different aspects of backend development, from CRUD operations to authentication, API development, and real-time features.